mbraceproject/FsPickler/README.md

 fsp'.Pickler pickler [1] // runtime error
 ```

+Care should be taken that custom ``FsPickler`` instances are treated as singletons;
+generating arbitrarily many instances might put strain on the runtime,
+since each will initialize a unique cache of picklers and emitted code.

 ### Pluggable Generic Picklers

 Defining pluggable picklers for generic types is a bit more involved,